jennitian/kickstarter-analysis/README.md

 # kickstarter-analysis

--In this project we look at data from various kickstarter campaigns across different countries and categories to help Louise start her campaign.
+- In this project we look at data from various kickstarter campaigns across different countries and categories to help Louise start her campaign.

 ## findings